-- How to Report Nonstatutory Stock Options
+How to Report Stock Options to the IRS

 Stock options let you purchase shares at a specified price, no matter what the market price is on that day.
 The price is set on the date the company grants the option.
 The tax treatment of your option depends on whether it is considered an incentive stock option or a non-qualified stock option.
 Incentive stock options must be granted under a written option agreement and are only available to employees of the company.
 Non-qualified stock option may be given to consultants, vendors and other independent contractors.